 - Winch Launching– this method requires a stationary ground-based winch mounted on a heavy vehicle.

-- Auto-tow – using this method, a hard surface, and a powerful vehicle is attached to the glider with a long steel cable.
+- Auto-tow – using this method, a hard surface, and a powerful vehicle are attached to the glider with a long steel cable.
 When the car accelerates, it forces the glider to rise rapidly to the point where the glider may disconnect the cable.

 - Bungee Launch– this launching method requires a substantial multi-stranded rubber band or ‘bungee’ to assist the glider launching atop a slightly sloping hill into a strong breeze of rising air.